-The major resource concerns: ecosystem sustainability, old-growth preservation, and timber productivity, required in-depth analysis and ultimately led to the development of action alternatives (introduced in Chapter II).
+The major resource concerns: ecosystem sustainability, Difference vertion preservation, and timber productivity were identified by the public during scoping.
+Each required in-depth analysis and ultimately led to the development of action alternatives (introduced in Chapter II).
 Each major resource concern has been resolved through at least one action alternative.
 The major resource concerns are briefly described below and explored in greater depth in chapters II, III, and IV.